nirav-raval/niravraval.com/content/blog/2024/December/How to Use PowerShell Start-Job for Background Tasks.md

 I will try to explain this with a simple example below.
 ### Example : Displaying the Date and Time using Get-Date

-Below examples shows how to run a background job in PowerShell to get the current date and time.
+Below example shows how to run a background job in PowerShell to get the current date and time.
 It uses `Start-Job` to begin the job, waits for it with `Wait-Job`, gets the result using `Receive-Job`, and cleans up with `Remove-Job`.

 ```ps
 # Start a background job to display the current date and time